Auction Finance Solutions for Successful Bids

 If there is heavy refurbishment and you are borrowing against the future value of the property there may be additional monitoring costs as well.

-There will also be our broker fee for the work involved in arranging the finance and dealing with all parties to ensure that it completes on time.
+There will also be a broker fee for the work involved in arranging the finance and dealing with all parties to ensure that it completes on time.

 We are very transparent and will provide details of the rate and fees before you enter into any commitment.